 President Muhammadu Buhari has proved to be a passable President for Nigeria.
 Not stellar.
 There are some things he has not done too badly.
 At the 2015 elections we had to make a choice between the devil and the other devil.
 But remember that after the elections in 2011, Buhari reacted with silence, when Pro-Buhari protesters took to the streets to express their displeasure by killing people, Buhari remained silent.
-Remember that.
+I will remember that.
 Always.

 Remember that across the world, in the US, Asia, Europe and the UK, there is tacit support for violence.
-Remember that the guilty ones are not only those that strike a blow, but those who whip up fear and hatred and panic based on differences in race or religion, colour or creed.
-The guilty ones are not only those who would take a human life, but those who would remain silent when humanity is reduced to the politics of anger and wrath.
+Remember that the guilty ones are not only those that strike a blow, but those who whip up fear and hatred and panic based on differences in race or religion, country or creed.
+The guilty ones are not only those who would take a human life, but also those who would remain silent when humanity is reduced to the politics of anger and wrath.
 Remember that.

 For Okeoma, Obinna, Precious, Seun and all the Innocent